Social Sciences and Humanities (International Year Zero) September 2025 entry

 Additional information on course dates

 The schedule for this programme differs slightly from the standard University semester dates.
-All weeks from the programme start date to end date are teaching, in-class revision or assessment weeks, other than the following:
+From the programme start date to end date there will be teaching, in-class revision or assessment weeks, and independent learning weeks.
+There will also be winter vacation and inter-semester weeks, and a Spring vacation week in Semester 2.
+Detailed information is provided in programme handbook, and may be subject to change.

 International students who are academically able, but whose high school qualification is not recognised for application to an undergraduate degree at the University of St Andrews.